-Over the years, I noticed many of such messages being sent around.
+Over the years, I noticed many such messages being sent around.
 Although well-meaning in intentions, these messages if not verified will cause public mistrust.
-So, the next time you receive, check for its accuracy before resending, lest we contribute to the disunity of our much loved country.
+So, the next time you receive, check for its accuracy before resending, lest we contribute to the disunity of our much-loved country.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Straits Times on 03 December 2017.